GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_cmdline.rst

 are downloadable from the archive instead of being packaged with the software.
 They are automatically associated like any other calibrations.
 This means that the user now must download the BPMs along with the other calibrations and add the BPMs to the local calibration manager.
-To add the BPM included in the data package to the local calibration database:
+To add the static BPM included in the data package to the local calibration database:

 ::